barbecacov/yolov3.pytorch-1/README.md

 ## Evaluation

-### How to evaluate
+### How to evaluate on COCO

-1. Download official pretrained YOLO v3 checkpoint [here](https://pjreddie.com/media/files/yolov3.weights)
+1. Download official pretrained YOLO v3 weights [here](https://pjreddie.com/media/files/yolov3.weights)
-2. Transform it by running `python checkpoints/coco/transform.py` to transform it to pytorch readable checkpoint file `-1.ckpt`
+2. Transform it by running `python src/model.py` to transform official pre-trained YOLOv3 on COCO `checkpoints/darknet/yolov3-coco.weights` to pytorch readable checkpoint file `checkpoints/coco/-1.ckpt`
-3. Run `python src/evaluate.py`, it will evaluate the validation sets you specify in `config.py` and compute the mAP.
+3. Evaluate on validation sets you specify in `config.py` and compute the mAP by running

+    ```bash
+    $ python src/evaluate.py
+    ```

     Validation results will be saved in `assets/results`
-4. (optional) You can also detect your own images by running `python demo.py`.
-Just specify the images folder in `config.py`
+4. (optional) You can also detect your own images by running

+    ```bash
+    $ python demo.py
+    ```

+    Before that you should specify the images folder in `config.py`
     ```python
     demo = {
       'images_dir': opj(ROOT, 'assets/imgs'),